 We found a cemetery that has seen better days but is full of charm nonetheless.
 And it is notable for being the resting place of many eminent Victorians.
 As Joseph Chamberlain remarked of it: “This is the most interesting place in the world to a Birmingham man.”

-Then we set to on what we soon realised was a fruitless project – trying to look for a particular headstone, in this case, Joseph Chamberlain’s (I read last week apparently Theresa May’s political hero), with no particular idea of where in the cemetery to look, no map being provided, and apparently 30,000 headstones to check.
+Then we embarked on what we soon realised was a fruitless project – trying to look for a particular headstone, in this case, Joseph Chamberlain’s (apparently Theresa May’s political hero), with no particular idea of where in the cemetery to look, no map being available, and apparently 30,000 headstones to check.
 Believe me, this is not a rewarding hobby.

 “Do you know much about this cemetery,” I enquired, which turned out to be a leading question as Margaret probably knows more about this spot than anyone else alive.
 Half an hour later, we were much better informed as to where everyone lay: to the left of us was John Skirrow Wright, the inventor of the Postal Order; just beyond him, Alfred Bird, inventor of eggless custard; squeezed between them, Joseph Gillott, a pen maker.
 Then we moved on to the Chamberlain family headstones (just in front of the catacombs, on the left-hand end) and saw what an extended and established family the Chamberlains had been in Birmingham.
 Next, we headed along the base of the Catacombs and saw the headstone of Thomas Avery (hard to say how much it weighed) and then Joseph Tangye, who helped launch Brunel’s steamship SS Great Eastern and was a founding benefactor of the Birmingham Museum & Art Gallery.